 Each student entering high school must make a curriculum choice pertaining to his/her high school course of study.
-Careful thoughts should be given to them after high school goals.
+Careful thought should be given to courses they will take in high school to help achieve their after-high school goals.
 Course selections must be approved by the parents.
 Careful thought needs to be given to what program a student will pursue to eliminate scheduling problems later.